EARLY HISTORY OF THE AMERICAN BOTTOM

-French Cahokia, founded in 1699, was not the first French outpost, but it was the earliest settlement that survived more than a few years.
-Kaskaskia was the next place French settlers built, and it was followed by a series of east bank towns at Prairie du Pont, Fort Vincennes and Fort Chartres on the Wabash River.
+French Cahokia, founded in 1699, was not the first French outpost but the earliest settlement that survived more than a few years.
+Kaskaskia was the next place French settlers built, followed by a series of east-bank towns at Prairie du Pont, Fort Vincennes and Fort de Chartres on the Mississippi River.
 Settlements by the French on the west bank of the Mississippi included New Madrid (then known as Ainse de la Graise or "Greasy Bend") and St. Genevieve.
 These were followed by St. Louis, St. Charles, Carondelet in 1767, St. Ferdinand (now Florissant) and Portage des Sioux.
 Settlement increased after the late eighteenth century and the end of the American Revolution.

-As settlers reached the American Bottom there were those who established homes within the Mississippi River's flood plain, on the eastern shore.
-At the time, the area was swampy and prone to flooding.
-Most settlers preferred the higher and better draining Missouri side of the river.
+As settlers reached the American Bottom, some established homes within the Mississippi River's flood plain on the eastern shore.
+At the time, the area was swampy and prone to flooding, and most settlers preferred the higher and better-draining Missouri side of the river.
 We know the identity of only a few of the first Illinois settlers.
 The historical record begins in detail with the forceful presence of a single man, James Piggott, who, while instrumental to the region's development, certainly benefited from the help of his family and the other settlers of the area.

-James Piggott took the long view regarding the development of Illinois territory.
+ABOUT JAMES PIGGOTTJames Piggott took the long view regarding the development of Illinois territory.
 Born in Connecticut, his fortunes took him further west throughout his life.
 He served in the Revolutionary War as a member of the Eighth Pennsylvania Regiment.
-After his military service he joined George Rogers Clark recruiting families to live in the proposed town of Clarksville, close to present day Wickliffe, Kentucky.
-Chickasaw Native Americans forced the abandonment of this endeavor in 1782 and Piggott moved with seventeen families to Illinois territory.
+After his military service, he joined George Rogers Clark, recruiting families to live in the proposed town of Clarksville, close to present-day Wickliffe, Kentucky.
+Chickasaw Indians forced the abandonment of this endeavor in 1782.
+Piggott moved with seventeen other families to Columbia, where it is today.

 ILLINOISTOWN - A CENTRAL RIVER CROSSING TO THE WEST

-When James Piggott established his ferry service in 1795, the closest settlement on the Illinois bank was south of the ferry in Cahokia.
-Piggott's ferry landing was still little more than an outpost in the wilderness.
-However, Piggott was soon transporting both people and goods to St. Louis and the ferry landing was a natural place for commerce to develop.
+When James Piggott established his ferry service in 1795, the closest settlement on the Illinois bank was south of the Ferry in Cahokia.
+Piggott's ferry landing was little more than an outpost in the wilderness.
+However, Piggott soon transported people and goods to St. Louis, and the ferry landing was a natural place for commerce to develop.

-Between 1805 and 1809 a wealthy French Canadian, Etienne Pinsoneau, purchased land behind the ferry landing and built a two-storey brick tavern.
+Between 1805 and 1809, a wealthy French Canadian, Etienne Pinsoneau, purchased land behind the ferry landing and built a two-story brick tavern.
 He called the area Jacksonville.

-In subsequent years Pinsoneau sold some of the land and in 1815 Moses Scott built a general store.
-The McKnight-Brady operation bought out Pinsoneau at the same time it invested in Piggott's ferry.
-Brady and McKnight platted the land behind the Piggott ferry in 1818 and called it Illinoistown.
-A traveler in 1821 reported that Illinoistown was located about 400 yards from the Mississippi River on the east side of Cahokia Creek, and that it consisted of 20 or 30 houses and 100 inhabitants.
+Pinsoneau sold some of the lands in subsequent years, and in 1815, Moses Scott built a general store.
+The McKnight-Brady operation bought out Pinsoneau while it invested in Piggott's Ferry.
+Brady and McKnight platted the land behind the Piggott ferry in 1818, calling it Illinoistown.
+A traveler in 1821 reported that Illinoistown was located about 400 yards from the Mississippi River on the east side of Cahokia Creek and consisted of 20 or 30 houses and 100 inhabitants.

-Illinoistown was described in 1837 by the Reverend John Mason Peck as a small village of about a dozen families.
+Illinoistown was described in 1837 Reverend John Mason Peck as a small village of about a dozen families.
 The town was said to contain a hotel, livery stable, store and post office.
-Wiggins Ferry was the official name of the post office and Samuel Wiggins, a politician and Illinois businessman, was the postmaster.
+Wiggins Ferry was the official name of the post office, and Samuel Wiggins, a politician and Illinois businessman, was the postmaster.

-By 1841 Illinoistown had grown into a "lively commercial river town" with "125 houses, an iron store, one distillery, two stores of general merchandise, five groceries, two town bakeries, one saddlery, one shoemaker, two blacksmith shops, one coopers shop, one tailor, and two taverns or hotels besides a variety of other subsisting businesses.
-Also a recently-established printing office issued a weekly newspaper, the "American Bottom Reporter", printed by Vital, Jarrott & Co..
+By 1841 Illinoistown had grown into a "lively commercial river town" with "125 houses, an iron store, one distillery, two stores of general merchandise, five groceries, two town bakeries, one saddlery, one shoemaker, two blacksmith shops, one cooper's shop, one tailor, and two taverns or hotels besides a variety of other subsisting businesses.

-The phenomenal growth of both residential and commercial settlement in Illinoistown during this four year period, is, if we can accept the accounts as accurate, an indication of the growing importance of the east side of the river and economic maturation.
-The apparent decline between 1823 and 1837 was probably a result of the devastating flood of 1826 and loss of population to more suitable locations.
-In addition, the town was probably very much directly influenced by economic fluctuations on a larger scale.
+The phenomenal growth of residential and commercial settlement in Illinoistown during these four years is if we can accept the accounts as accurate, indicating the growing importance of the east side of the river and economic maturation.
+The apparent decline between 1823 and 1837 was probably a result of the devastating flood of 1826 and the loss of population to more suitable locations.
+In addition, the town was perhaps directly influenced by economic fluctuations on a larger scale.

-The biggest changes in domestic trade were brought about by the steamboat in the 1820s and canals in the 30s and 40s.
-The effects of these developments in transportation were to decrease the costs of products coming into the west from the east while increasing the marketability of commercial goods in the west by providing cheaper transportation to the east.
-The drastic change in the fortunes of Illinoistown seems to be a reflection of the change from primarily a supplier to St. Louis to a lively commercial town in its own right.
+The steamboat in the 1820s and canals in the 30s and 40s brought the most significant changes in domestic trade.
+The effects of these developments in transportation were to decrease the costs of products coming into the West from the East while increasing the marketability of commercial goods in the West by providing cheaper transport to the East.
+The drastic change in the fortunes of Illinoistown reflects the shift from primarily a supplier to St. Louis to a lively commercial town in its own right.

-The first thirty years of the nineteenth century marked a period of regular growth along either side of the Mississippi.
+The first thirty years of the nineteenth century marked a period of steady growth along either side of the Mississippi.
 St. Louis was established as the largest city in the region and a central starting point for people heading west.
-The community on the Illinois side was growing as well, providing passage to St. Louis.
+The community on the Illinois side was growing, providing passage to St. Louis.